whaili/slurm-operator/README.md

 ### LoginSets

-A set of homogeneous login nodes (submit node, jump host) for Slurm, which manage user identity via LDAP.
+A set of homogeneous login nodes (submit node, jump host) for Slurm, which manage user identity via SSSD.

 The operator supports LoginSet scale to zero, scaling the resource down to zero replicas.
 Hence, any Horizontal Pod Autoscaler (HPA) that also support scale to